harrij15/TemporalSummaries/README.md

 We provide sample data from the Alpha Vantage REST API and the National Centers For Environmental Information (NCEI).
 Alpha Vantage [2] provides free APIs that allow users to receive real-time and historical financial data.
 NCEI [9] provides average temperature and average wind speed data tracked at the daily and hourly granularity by the weather station at the Huntsville International Airport in Huntsville, Alabama.

+We are unable to provide data for the running example but this can be accessed by following this link: https://larc.smu.edu.sg/myfitnesspal-food-diary-dataset.

 ## Implemented Protoforms

 Below is a table of the current list of protoforms our system uses to generate summaries: